-Tony Bayer is Professor of Geriatric Medicine in the Division of Population Medicine in the School of Medicine at Cardiff University and Director of the Memory Team, based at University Hospital Llandough.
-He has a longstanding research and clinical interest in cognitive impairment and dementia associated with neurodegenerative and cerebrovascular diseases and in care of frail older people.
-He initiated one of the earliest multidisciplinary Memory Teams in the UK in 1986 and has an active research programme on various aspects of diagnosis and management of dementia.
-Other current research activity includes collaboration on the Caerphilly Prospective Study (CaPS) of stroke, heart disease and dementia, the EC-funded MidFrail and FRAILCLINIC studies and the NIHR-funded GREAT Study of cognitive rehabilitation and PRINCESS study of probiotics in care homes.
+Tony Bayer is Emeritus Professor of Geriatric Medicine in the School of Medicine at Cardiff University and for over 30 years he was Director of the Memory Team, based at University Hospital Llandough.
+He has a longstanding research and clinical interest in cognitive impairment and dementia and in the care of frail older people.
+He initiated one of the earliest multidisciplinary Memory Clinics in the UK in 1986 and led an active research programme on various aspects of diagnosis and management of dementia, including clinical trials of many symptomatic and potentially disease-modifying drugs for Alzheimer’s disease.
+Other interests include collaboration on the Caerphilly Prospective Study (CaPS) of stroke, heart disease and dementia, the practical and ethical issues of involving older people in research, and the organisation and delivery of patient-centred, multi-professional care in geriatric medicine.

 Areas of Expertise (4)